stcarrez/ada-ado/docs/ADO_Sessions.md

 | encoding    | The encoding to be used for the connection (ex: UTF-8) |

 ### SQLite Database Driver
-The SQLite database driver can be initialize explicitly by using the `ado_sqlite` GNAT project and calling the initialization procedure.
+The SQLite database driver can be initialized explicitly by using the `ado_sqlite` GNAT project and calling the initialization procedure.

 ```Ada